mikhailshilkov/mikhailio-docpad/src/documents/2018/08/aws-lambda-warmer-as-pulumi-component/index.html.md

 - Create an NPM package which you can install and then call from a function-to-be-warmed
 - Provide SAM and Serverless Framework templates to automate Cloud Watch integration

-Those are still two distinct steps: writing the node (JS + NPM) and provisioning the cloud resources (YAML + CLI).
+Those are still two distinct steps: writing the code (JS + NPM) and provisioning the cloud resources (YAML + CLI).
 There are some drawbacks to that:

 - You need to change two parts, which don't look like each other